osudrl/cassie-trajectory-editor/README.md

 ##### Memory Location

-The traj_info struct is allocated as a global towards the top of simulate.c](https://github.com/osudrl/cassie-trajectory-editor/blob/0dbf44c7536c35cd1c7d0dfab21b6e0a6ace8941/src/simulate.c#L135:L152), and is passed to all functions as a pointer to this definition.
+The traj_info struct is allocated as a global [towards the top of simulate.c](https://github.com/osudrl/cassie-trajectory-editor/blob/0dbf44c7536c35cd1c7d0dfab21b6e0a6ace8941/src/simulate.c#L135:L152), and is passed to all functions as a pointer to this definition.

 ##### Setup